 Lead training a puppy can be a tiresome task.
-Puppies are excited, energetic and eager to see the world around them.
-Once outside, they want to explore!
-They want to see and smell everything.
+Puppies are easily excited - they're energetic and eager to see the world around them.
+Once outside, they just want to explore!
+They want to see and smell absolutely everything.
 Going for walks is an important part of being a puppy.
-But first, it is very important for a puppy to be lead trained.
+But first, it's very important for a puppy to be lead trained.

-In this post we share some simple staff tips for lead training a puppy.
+Continue reading to get some simple tips for lead training a puppy.

 "We recommend walking a puppy for 5 minutes, for every month the puppy is."Petworld